Semiparametric Bayesian Difference-in-Differences: Proposed Bayesian Methodology

-We first consider nonparametric Bayesian inference, which builds on a standard Gaussian process prior for the conditional mean function combined with an independent Dirichlet process prior for the conditional expectation in \eqref{att}.
-The proposed method does not include a propensity score adjustment, which prevents it from achieving double robustness, as we see in the next section.
+We first propose the semiparametric Bayesian analog to \cite{heckman1997matching}, which builds on a standard Gaussian process prior for the conditional mean function combined with an independent Dirichlet process prior for the conditional expectation in \eqref{att}.
+The Bayesian outcome regression may not achieve double robustness, as we see in the next section.
 In our simulation results, however, we find that the proposed method is robust even in cases of near overlap failure.

 The use of Gaussian process priors for the conditional mean has the following motivation.
 The mode of a posterior stemming from Gaussian process priors can be derived by a minimization problem involving the corresponding norm of a so-called reproducing kernel Hilbert space (RKHS).
-Gaussian process (GP) priors share close ties with spline estimation \citep{wahba1990spline}, a connection that—along with their strong finite-sample performance—has fueled their popularity in machine learning \citep{rassmusen2006gaussian,murphy2023pml}.
-For other notable applications in econometrics, see \cite{kasy2018tax}, \cite{chib2018moment} and \cite{florens2019gaussian}.

-The Dirichlet process is default prior on spaces of probability measures.
-By the definition of the ATT $\tau_{\eta}$, we assign a Dirichlet process prior to model the distribution $F_{\eta}$, which induces the so-called Bayesian bootstrap when the base measure of the Dirichlet process is taken to be zero; see \citep{rubin1981bayesian} and also \cite{chamberlain2003bayesian}.
+Gaussian process (GP) priors share close ties with spline regression \citep{wahba1990spline}.
+Their strong finite-sample performance has fueled their popularity in machine learning \citep{williams2006gaussian,murphy2023pml}.
+The Dirichlet process is a default prior on spaces of probability measures.
+By definition of the ATT $\tau_{\eta}$, we assign a Dirichlet process prior to model the distribution $F_{\eta}$, which induces the so-called Bayesian bootstrap when the base measure of the Dirichlet process is taken to be zero; see \cite{rubin1981bayesian} and \cite{chamberlain2003bayesian}.